mt-mods/protector/README.md

 - 3.0 - Added PlayerFactions support, 'protector_hud_interval' setting and listing in advanced settings for mod values.
 - 3.1 - Ability to hide protection blocks using /protector_hide and /protector_show , italian local added (thanks Hamlet)
 - 3.2 - Defaults to Minetest translation if found, otherwise intllib fallback if loaded, locale files updated for both.
 Added 'protector_msg' setting for player text.
+- 3.3 - Added support for playerfactions new api (thanks louisroyer)

 Lucky Blocks: 10